tcltk/tcl/doc/markdown/library.md

 source [file join [info library] init.tcl]
 ```

-If the library procedure **Tcl\_Init** is invoked from an application's [Tcl\_AppInit][AppInit] procedure, this happens automatically.
+If the library procedure [Tcl\_Init][Init] is invoked from an application's [Tcl\_AppInit][AppInit] procedure, this happens automatically.
 The code in **init.tcl** will define the [unknown] procedure and arrange for the other procedures to be loaded on-demand using the auto-load mechanism defined below.

 # Command procedures